-a) For every obvious and visually recognised infringement of the lower height limit during the performance of Programmes 1, 2, 3, 4 and 5, the competitor will be given 250 penalty points; In Programmes 1, 2, 3 and 4, an additional 250 penalty points will be given for each figure flown completely below the lower height limit.
-For an infringement of the upper height limit in Programmes 1, 2, 3 and 4, 50 penalty points will be given.
-A competitor flying lower than 50 metres will be disqualified (from the current programme) for causing a dangerous situation.
+- a) For every obvious and visually recognised descent below the lower height limit (see 3.8.1.1) during the performance of Programmes 1, 2, 3, 4 and 5, the competitor will be given 250 penalty points. - b) In Programmes 1, 2, 3 and 4, 250 penalty points will be given for each figure flown completely below the lower height limit. - c) For every climb above the upper height limit (see 3.8.1.1) in Programmes 1, 2, 3 and 4, 50 penalty points will be given. - d) A competitor flying lower than the disqualification height (see 3.8.1.1) will be disqualified (from the current programme) for causing a dangerous situation.

 4.3.5.2.
-Advanced and Yak 52 / Intermediate
+Advanced and Intermediate

-a) For every obvious and visually recognised infringement of the lower height limit during the performance of any programme, the competitor will be given 200 penalty points; an additional 200 penalty points will be given for each figure flown completely below the lower height limit.
-For an infringement of the upper height limit, 30 penalty points will be given.
-A competitor flying lower than 100 metres will be disqualified (from the current programme) for causing a dangerous situation.
+- a) For every obvious and visually recognised descent below the lower height limit (see 3.8.1.1) during the performance of any Programme, the competitor will be given 200 penalty points. - b) 200 penalty points will be given for each figure flown completely below the lower height - c) For every climb above the upper height limit (see 3.8.1.1), 30 penalty points will be given. - d) A competitor flying lower than the disqualification height (see 3.8.1.1) will be disqualified (from the current programme) for causing a dangerous situation.